In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 Opel Movano

-Last on this list, but certainly not least, the Opel Movano is another popular European van that vanlifers consider for their home on wheels conversion.
+Last on this list, but certainly not least, the Opel Movano is another popular European van that vanlifers consider for their home-on-wheels conversion.

 It has a bit more to offer in terms of choice, with four different lengths, three different heights, manual and automatic transmission options, and a fuel-efficient diesel engine.

-The price of a brand new Opel Movano camper van starts at €28,000, placing it in the mid-range for camper vans on this list.
+The price of a brand new Opel Movano Campervan starts at €28,000, placing it in the mid-range for Campervans on this list.

-Plan your layout for a camper van conversion
+Planning your layout for a Campervan conversion

-- Consider the interior height relative to where you will stay, if weather will be a factor, and your budget.
+- Consider the interior height relative to where you will stay, if the weather will be a factor, and your budget.

-- Make sure the van layout fits your lifestyle, for example the number of people you will travel with, if you have a shower and toilet, how you will cook, if you need a workspace and available storage.
+- Make sure the van layout fits your lifestyle, for example the number of people you will travel with, whether you have a shower and toilet, how you will cook, if you need a workspace and available storage.

 - Make a list of large items